engmaths/emat30008/assessment.md

 ## Overview

-!!! warning
-    This description is not complete or finalised!

 This unit will be assessed by a single piece of coursework.
 Rather than being a discrete piece of work, the coursework will be the *cumulation of material covered each week of the course*.
 Each week will build on the previous and form